101 – Ontario Tech University

 We acknowledge that equity is a concept that governs all people and a declaration of membership in a certain group will not be the sole determinant of admissibility.
 We will measure the information contained in the consideration form alongside other factors, including possession of program prerequisites and achievement of the university’s minimum GPA.

 If you self-identify as Indigenous (Status or Non-status First Nation, Inuit and/or Métis) and do not meet our competitive GPA for admission, but still meet a minimum 70% admission average, you may apply to have a separate assessment conducted by our Indigenous Admissions Committee.
 Our Committee includes a member from the faculty of application, the Admissions office and the Indigenous Education and Cultural Services office.

 Student Accessibility Services (SAS)

-Student Accessibility Services (SAS) offers a number of valuable services to students with all types of disabilities, including students who are blind or have low vision, who are deaf or hard of hearing, and those with a physical, mental health, medical or learning disability as defined in the Ontario Human Rights Code.
+Student Accessibility Services (SAS) offers valuable services to students with all types of disabilities, including students who are blind or have low vision, are deaf or hard of hearing and have a physical, mental health, medical or learning disability as defined in the Ontario Human Rights Code.

 When you complete an OSAP application, both the federal and provincial governments automatically assess you for loan assistance.

 If you are a Canadian student applying from provinces outside of Ontario, you should contact the financial assistance agencies in your home province.

 There is also a substantial bursary program to aid students facing financial hardships.
 From emergency funds to long-term assistance, we work with you to find solutions through bursaries and/or on-campus employment opportunities suited to your individual circumstances.